inferno-framework/davinci-pdex-test-kit/README.md

 ## Running Server Tests and Client Tests against each other

+1. Ensure you have a simulation server running as documented above
-1. Open the Payer Server and Payer Client test suites in separate windows or tabs.
+2. Open the Payer Server and Payer Client test suites in separate windows or tabs
-2. Select "Run All Tests" to start the Payer Client suite.
+3. Select "Run All Tests" to start the Payer Client suite
-3. Use the SMART App Launch Test Kit to perform the authentication handshake.
+4. Use the SMART App Launch Test Kit to perform the authentication handshake.
 You can do this by running opening the SMART App Launch STU2.2 suite in another tab and running Test Group 1 Standalone Launch.
 Use the FHIR URL and SMART Client Id inputs from the Payer Client test's dialog box.
-Grab the bearer token from test 1.2.06 output `standalone_access_token`.
+Grab the bearer token from test 1.2.06 output `standalone_access_token`
-4. On the Payer Client suite, follow the user action required to indicate you have completed client connection.
+5. On the Payer Client suite, follow the user action required to indicate you have completed client connection
-5. Now on the Payer Server suite, select the "PDex Payer Server Preset for Client Tests" preset, start Test Group 1.1 $member-match, and enter the access token you grabbed from step 3.
+6. Now on the Payer Server suite, select the "PDex Payer Server Preset for Client Tests" preset, start Test Group 1.1 $member-match, and enter the access token you grabbed from step 3.
 Submit the inputs to run 1.1
-6. After the Client suite receives the $member-match request, which you can confirm on the Server suite's side, you can run any of the other Test Groups to simulate that portion of the PDex IG:
+7. After the Client suite receives the $member-match request, which you can confirm on the Server suite's side, you can run any of the other Test Groups to simulate that portion of the PDex IG:
   * 1.2 for a single clinical FHIR query on an Encounter resource
   * 1.3 for the Patient `$everything` operation
-  * 1.4 for the `$export` operation from bulk data export.
+  * 1.4 for the `$export` operation from bulk data export
-  * 2.2 for the US Core and PDex `GET` API.
+  * 2.2 for the US Core and PDex `GET` API
-7. Once you have executed any of the above tests, follow the User Action Required dialog box on the Client suite to indicate you have finished making requests.
+8. Once you have executed any of the above tests, follow the User Action Required dialog box on the Client suite to indicate you have finished making requests

 Troubleshooting: if you get the error `Unable to find test run with identifier...` it may be due to known race condition bug when running the two test suites against each other.
 Re-run the tests with the same inputs if you encounter